 How Can I Save Money As A Parent?
-When you’re raising children, a lot of money goes towards their essential care.
+When you’re raising children, a lot of money goes toward their essential care.
 Having another person in the household may mean you pay more for heating, hot water, air-con, and, of course, groceries.
 On top of this, you may be required to go out more, and even make more frequent purchases of clothing and shoes.
+Add in a vacation for the family and you will go broke!
 This can soon add up to quite a lot of money, and drain a lot from your resources.
 To overcome some of the financial pressure, you may want to consider how you could save a bit of money.

 How Can I Save Money As A Parent?